-Corporate Governance Report (continued)
+Corporate Governance Report

-RISK MANAGEMENT AND INTERNAL CONTROL
+AUDIT, RISK AND INTERNAL CONTROL RISK MANAGEMENT

 The Board is collectively responsible for determining strategies for risk management and control.
 The Society's risk management framework adopts a "three lines of defence" model which is regularly reviewed by the Board Risk Committee and Audit Committee.
 This comprises: